Skip to content

 The first is propensity modelling and challenges with forecasting what their intake will actually look like.
 Universities are chasing deposits from applicants with sometimes limited understanding if they will progress to enrolment.
 I’ve heard a lot of variations on: “we don’t have enough resources to process such a high volume of applications, so where should we focus our efforts?”.

 When you’re dealing with such high volumes, it gets to a point where it makes sense to strategically apply resources to specific cohorts if data suggests they’re more likely to enrol.
-Our insights on student behaviours can provide a steer on this and help universities be more targeted, by looking at behavioural and demographic indicators that we know drive conversion, such as how much a prospective student has engaged with interactions to date.
+Our insights on student behaviours can provide a steer on this and help universities be more targeted, by looking at behavioural and demographic indicators that we know drive conversion, such as how much prospective students engaged with interactions to date.

 For example, for an existing UniQuest partner we found that we held on average 65 separate interactions with every enrolled student in 2022, up from 43 in 2021, demonstrating the volume of interactions necessary to support a student through the applicant journey.